-Mr van Kregten and Mr Buchanan discussed Council's planned review of the South Wairarapa notable trees register with members and provided a handout on the process.
-Mr Buchanan asked members to liaise with the community to seek assistance in identifying why the Greytown notable trees had been listed and to identify new specimens for consideration and existing specimens for removal (if appropriate), noting that the Tree Advisory Group would be directly consulted.
+Mr van Kregten and Mr Buchanan discussed Council's planned review of the South Wairarapa notable trees register in the Wairarapa Combined District Plan with members and provided a handout on the process.
+Mr Buchanan asked members to liaise with the community to seek assistance in identifying why the Featherston notable trees had been listed and to identify new specimens for consideration and existing specimens for removal (if appropriate).